Olmo 3

 \subsubsection{Evaluation Details}

 We establish a suite of benchmarks to evaluate \olmothree post-trained models on math, reasoning, coding, precise instruction following, question answering, knowledge recall, and general chat.
 We expand upon the evaluation suite of \olmotoo~\citep{olmo20242olmo2furious} by adding new, more challenging benchmarks and removing saturated or noisy ones.
 Table~\ref{tab:task-details-chat} shows our evaluation benchmarks and describes the task configurations and metrics for the \olmothree post-training evaluation suite.
-Details of our evaluation settings are provided in Appendix~\ref{appx:eval-details}.
+We establish a standard evaluation configuration between all baseline models, including thinking and instruct models, to simplify comparisons.
+Namely, we follow \citet{guo2025deepseek,adler2024nemotron,qwen3} and use a 32K max context length, a sampling temperature of 0.6 and top-p of 0.95.
+Note, some models likely perform better with a higher inference budget, for instance K2 V2 \citep{k2team2025k2v2360openreasoningenhancedllm} use a 128K sequence length.
+Further details of our evaluation settings are provided in Appendix~\ref{appx:eval-details}.

 Evaluation with reasoning models is both computationally expensive and often high variance.
 In our development of our recipe on versions of our 7B model---i.e., before the hyperparameter sweeps for final models---we find that evaluation costs between 10 and 20\% of our compute budget.
 When compiling results, we measure the variance of every evaluation in our suite by taking the mean of the standard deviation from 3 runs of 14 models (both baselines and our final models).
 By taking the variance per model and then the average variance per evaluation, we can bucket the evaluations by their variance.
 We partition evaluations based on their variance as follows: \begin{itemize} \item {\bf{High variance}}: GPQA: 1.4798, AlpacaEval 3: 1.2406, IFEval: 0.8835. \item {\bf{Stable}}: ZebraLogic: 0.5638, Omega: 0.5579, AIME 24 (Avg@32): 0.5437, HumanEvalPlus: 0.4615, AgiEval: 0.4339, BigBenchHard: 0.3866. \item {\bf{Very stable}}: LiveCodeBench (Avg@10): 0.2852, MBPPPlus: 0.2749, MATH: 0.2522, MMLU: 0.2219, PopQA: 0.1554. \end{itemize}